anusha827/AzureTimerTriggeredFunction-Displaying-MultipleTimeZones-PowerShell/README.md

-# Timer Triggered Azure Function For Displaying Execution Time In Multiple TimeZones Powershell
+# Timer Triggered Azure Function For Displaying Execution Time In Multiple TimeZones PowerShell

 The TimerTrigger makes it incredibly easy to have the functions executed on a schedule.